 Eventually the trail will extend uninterrupted from Key Largo to Key West.

 There are no boat ramps inside the park for vessels larger than a kayak or canoe, which you can launch from the beach or your campsite.

 For larger motorboats and sailboats, there are two boat ramps 3 miles either side of the state park, one at the Fiesta Key RV Resort and another on Grassy Key.
 You can bring your boat around to the beach campground and anchor offshore, but you have to be prepared for wind shifts, flash storms and surf piling up from tide flow on the flats.

 It is always a good idea to have nautical charts as a guide to the ever-present shoals and shallows, as well as protected grass flats.
-Without local knowledge or a chart, you surely will run aground on sharp coral, tear up a propeller or damage protected coral and grassy areas, where you will draw a fine.
+Without local knowledge or a chart, you surely will run aground, tear up a propeller or damage protected coral and grassy areas, where you can draw a stiff fine.

 Fortunately, the surf here is usually gentle.